shreyas-achar/ML-project/README.md

 We got these features:

-age: age of the primary beneficiary
+-age: age of the primary beneficiary

-sex: insurance contractor gender, female, male
+-sex: insurance contractor gender, female, male

-bmi: Body Mass Index, providing an understanding of body weights that are relatively high or low relative to height, objective index of body weight (kg/m²) using the ratio of height to weight, ideally 18.5 to 24.9
+-bmi: Body Mass Index, providing an understanding of body weights that are relatively high or low relative to height, objective index of body weight (kg/m²) using the ratio of height to weight, ideally 18.5 to 24.9

-children: number of children covered by health insurance, number of dependents
+-children: number of children covered by health insurance, number of dependents

-smoker: smoking or not
+-smoker: smoking or not

-region: the beneficiary’s residential area in the US, northeast, southeast, southwest, northwest.
+-region: the beneficiary’s residential area in the US, northeast, southeast, southwest, northwest.

-charges: individual medical costs billed by health insurance
+-charges: individual medical costs billed by health insurance